DZD-eV-Diabetes-Research/dict2graph/README.md

 **Dict2graph.clear()**

-- Description: delete nodes and relationships. this can can be helpful when loading multiple batches of json.
+- Description: delete nodes and relationships. this can can be helpful when loading multiple batches of dic.
 - Parameters: None

 - Example: